BrowserBox/BrowserBox/README.md

 - Click to deploy on GCP, AWS, Heroku
 - Planned: StackScript for Linode, Vultr Marketplace entry
-- Some sort of community page: Matri:heavy_check_mark:?
+- Some sort of community page: Matrix?
 Reddit?
 Usenet?
 Kidding ... probably ?

 ## Contributing